-I’ve always wondered about who makes money on all those hot sauces arrayed in the condiment aisle of the supermarket.
+I’ve always wondered about who makes money on all those hot sauce bottles arrayed in the condiment aisle of the supermarket.

 I mean really: My local Raley’s carries several dozen, and there are thousands of brands of hot sauce out there, ranging from the venerable Tabasco (the only hot sauce I still buy) to the ridiculous Dave’s Insanity Sauce, which is so hot it really ought to be a controlled substance.
 It’s simply a case of too much choice, and not enough difference in the sauces to matter.

-I think one of the reasons there are so many hot sauces on the market is because it is so easy to make.
+I think one of the reasons there is so much hot sauce on the market is because it is so easy to make.

 I am imagining all these inspired home cooks in Texas or Florida or New Jersey who were happy making their own sauce, when someone said: “You oughta bottle that!”
 They do, hemorrhage money, then promptly go out of business a year or so later.
 Mercifully, I’ve never been tempted to sell my own hot sauce.
 But if I did, it’d be this one.